fireproof-storage/use-fireproof-site/docs/react-hooks/use-live-query.md

 }
 ```

-This example shows calling `useLiveQuery` and `ledger.put`.
+This example shows calling `useLiveQuery` and `database.put`.
 It may be all you need to get started.

 You can use the `useLiveQuery` hook to subscribe to query results, and automatically redraw when necessary.
 When sync is enabled you'll have both parties updating the same UI in real time.
 Here's an example of a simple shared to-do list.
 For something like a form, you should call [`useDocument`](./use-document) instead.
 There are two ways to call `useLiveQuery` - as a top-level hook, or based on the return value of `useFireproof`, which allows you to specify the ledger name and replication options.
 Most apps will start with the top-level `useLiveQuery` hook, and then move to the lower-level API when they need more control.